confusinguser/confusinguser/README.md

 * Using Arch Linux and troubleshooting
 * Using VIM (if you could call that a skill)

 I'm probably missing some really obvious things...

-## 🧠 Currently learning
-* More Rust!
-* Pull requests and advanced collaboration on Github

-## Want to learn
-* Haskell and functional programming
-* Kotlin
-* Golang
+I'll let you fill them in

 ![confusinguser's Stats](https://github-readme-stats.vercel.app/api?username=confusinguser&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)
 ## ⚡️ Fun fact